gmikros/Computational_analysis_of_style/README.md

 # Computational analysis of style
-The folder Slides contains my presentation in the workshop "Digital Text Analysis for the Humanities", Academy of Athens, 4-5 March 2019.
+This repo contains educational material presented in the workshop "Digital Text Analysis for the Humanities", Academy of Athens, 4-5 March 2019.
+- Slides: Contains the presentations of the workshop
+- Corpus: Contains the corpora used for the hands-on training

 For a hand-crafted list of references in Stylometry please have a look at the online version of the Stylometry Bibliography in Zotero: https://www.zotero.org/groups/643516/stylometry_bibliography?